-4 Simple Tips for Good Building Maintenance in March
+4 Simple Tips for Building Maintenance in June

-The weather in March can be unpredictable.
-You can still you’re your scorching hot days but can also expect some extreme storms and rainfall.
-The seasonal change can have a huge impact on your property.
-To help prevent damage to your building, we have compiled some tips for you to protect your property from the erratic March weather.
+The weather in June can be unpredictable.
+You can still have the last of the hot days but you should start to expect some extreme storms and rainfall.
+The start of winter can have a huge impact on your property.
+To help prevent damage to your building, we have compiled some tips for you to protect your property from the wet June weather.
 Conducting building maintenance now can save you thousands in the long term.

 Keep an eye out for roof leaks